-After an extensive career in digital media production and management, I am currently completing a PhD at the Faculty of Information, University of Toronto.
+After an extensive career in digital media production and management, I recently completed a PhD at the Faculty of Information, University of Toronto.
 I use my expertise gained through my work experience and advanced education to advise clients on digital media strategy and user experience issues.
-I also work as a course instructor and teaching assistant, as well as freelance writer and photographer.
+I also work as a course instructor, as well as freelance writer and photographer.

 My areas of expertise:

 - locative media, location-based services, and geoinformatics

-- user experience and cultural impact of mobile computing
+- user experience of mobile and internet media

 - user-centred design, usability, and accessibility

-My doctoral research examines the role of locative media in our spatial awareness.
-I previously studied digital media and human-computer interaction during my masters degree in communication at Royal Roads University, University of Toronto’s Strategic e-Business program, and Humber College’s Internet Management program.
+My doctoral research examined the role of mobile media in our spatial awareness.
+I previously studied digital media and human-computer interaction during my masters degree in communication at Royal Roads University and Humber College’s Internet Management post-graduate program.
 My master’s thesis examined diffusion and implementation challenges of website accessibility.

-I have also been working for Ontario College of Arts and Design University in Dr. Martha Ladly’s Mobile Experience Lab.
-Prof. Ladly and I led a workshop on geolocative cultural mapping at ISEA 2015 in Vancouver.
-Check out our workshop website.
+I have also been working for two years with Ontario College of Arts and Design University in Dr. Martha Ladly’s Mobile Experience Lab.

 My consulting practice focuses on advising organizations on strategic and tactical issues arising from their digital media properties.

 My career highlights include managing an e-Business website, developing websites with a dot.com start-up, writing online travelogues, and helping create one of the first mobile applications in Canada.